awsdocs/aws-secrets-manager-docs/doc_source/view-secrets-config.md

-# Viewing Secrets Manager Rules in AWS Config<a name="view-secrets-config"></a>
+# Viewing Secrets Manager rules in AWS Config<a name="view-secrets-config"></a>

-To view your Secrets Manager rules in AWS Config Developer Guideg;, log into the AWS Config console and choose **Rules**\.
+To view your Secrets Manager rules in AWS Config Developer Guide, log into the AWS Config console and choose **Rules**\.
 Choose the desired rule and perfom any of the following options:
 + **View details**
 + **Edit Rule**
 + **Actions**